 Notice that we are using data series identifiers (AverageVol and Cell1Vol) to add new data.
 The second argument in the above function calls is current Monte Carlo Step (mcs) whereas the third is actual quantity that we want to plot on Y axis.
-Finally, after we are done we have to refresh plots to tell CC3D to incorporate newly added data into displayed plot:
+We are done at this point